-This eruption of the soilnesting bee, Megachale species, resulted in the closure of the Mopani soccer field for more than two weeks.
-One can say soccer, the number one sport in South Africa, took a back stage so that a bee could complete its lifecycle without interruptions!
+This eruption of the soil nesting bee, Megachile species, resulted in the closure of the Mopani soccer field for more than two weeks.
+Soccer, the number one sport in South Africa, took a back stage so that a bee could complete its lifecycle without interruptions.

-According to Dr van Noort, a wasp specialist at Iziko Museum, the bareness of the field due to sport activities provided suitable habitat for the bees to build their nest aggregations throughout the field, which is typical of soil-nesting bees.
+According to wasp specialist at Iziko Museum, Dr van Noort, the bareness of the field due to sport activities provided suitable habitat for the bees to build their nest aggregations throughout the field.
+This practice is common among soil-nesting bees.

 These nesting colonies are very uncommon and section ranger Oelofse can only recall having witnessed similar behaviour by these insects on two occasions previously, once in Shingwedzi Rest Camp and another time in the middle of the dirt road near Red Rocks, both incidents during the middle 1980s.

-At sunset one could hear their buzz as they flew in scores of thousands from the plains below the Mooiplaas koppie to settle against the walls and windows of the houses.
+At night residents could hear the buzzing sound of the bees as they flew in scores of thousands from the plains below the Mooiplaas koppie to settle against the walls and windows of the houses.
 Nothing could stop them as they headed indoors.
 Being only the size of a little-fingernail and very flat, the determined insects managed to crawl in through closed steel window frames and cracks of door frames in their thousands.

-With relatively little known about the millions of insects that occur in the world, Johann and hednrik Sithole, head of Krugerís invertebrate research department, consulted insect specialists Dr S van Noort, a wasp specialist from Iziko Museum, and Dr C Earldley, a bee specialist from the Agricultural Research Council (ARC) for the identification and further biological information on Megachale species.
-They also spoke to Dr S Stiller from the ARC for the identification and further biological information on Piezodorus purus.
+With relatively little known about the millions of insects that occur in the world, Johann and Hendrik Sithole, head of Kruger's invertebrate research department, consulted insect specialists Dr S van Noort, a wasp specialist from Iziko Museum, and Dr C Eardley, a bee specialist from the Agricultural Research Council (ARC) for the identification and further biological information on Megachile species.
+They also spoke to Dr S Stiller from the ARC for the identification and further biological information on Piezodorus purus